-Blazing across the skies some 250 miles overhead, the International Space Station is a symbol of international cooperation and has largely remained above the realm of geopolitics—both literally and metaphorically—since it was built.
-But Russia’s invasion of Ukraine has provoked condemnation from around the world and the winds of the growing geopolitical storm are even reaching into space.
+Speeding across the skies some 250 miles overhead, the International Space Station is a tangible symbol of international cooperation and has largely remained above the realm of geopolitics—both literally and metaphorically—since it was built.
+But Russia’s war on Ukraine has provoked condemnation from around the world and the winds of the growing geopolitical storm are even reaching into space.

 The ISS was originally made possible through a collaborative effort between the U.S. and Russia in the late 1990s—among the first signs of a peaceful partnership in the post-Cold War era.
 The orbiting space lab is now maintained by a coalition of 15 countries, but the U.S. and Russia still lead operations: Roscosmos is responsible for the propulsion elements of the station while NASA oversees life support and electrical systems.

 Despite these hostilities, business aboard the ISS has continued as usual.
-Five cosmonauts, one ESA astronaut, and three NASA astronauts currently live and work in close cooperation together.
+Five cosmonauts, one ESA astronaut, and three NASA astronauts are working in close cooperation together.
 On March 15, NASA astronauts Kayla Barron and Raja Chari completed the first spacewalk of the year, preparing and installing upgrades for a new solar array system.
 Days later, the crew was joined by three additional cosmonauts charged with a six-month mission aboard the station.
 A group of private astronauts who each paid $55 million to visit the ISS for a week are scheduled to arrive during the first week of April.

-For the time being, Roscosmos and NASA have no immediate plans to sever ties.
+For now, Roscosmos and NASA have no immediate plans to sever ties.
 NASA’s space station program manager Joel Montalbano held a briefing on Monday, March 14, stating that ISS operations have not changed since the invasion of Ukraine.
 He also asserted that Vande Hei would fly home on a Soyuz spacecraft according to schedule.